 Matthew 19:9 says, "I tell you that anyone who divorces his wife, except for marital unfaithfulness, and marries another woman commits adultery."
 See also Matthew 5:32.
 These Scriptures clearly state that remarriage after a divorce is adultery, except in the instance of "marital unfaithfulness."
 In regards to this "exception clause" and its implications, please read the following articles:

 It is our view that there are certain instances in which divorce and remarriage are permitted without the remarriage being considered adultery.
-These instances would include unrepentant adultery, physical abuse of spouse or children, and abandonment of a believing spouse by an unbelieving spouse.
+These instances would include unrepentant adultery and abandonment of a believing spouse by an unbelieving spouse.
 We are not saying that a person under such circumstances should remarry.
 The Bible definitely encourages remaining single or reconciliation over remarriage (1 Corinthians 7:11).
 At the same time, it is our view that God offers His mercy and grace to the innocent party in a divorce and allows that person to remarry.